Sequential Data Augmentation for Generative Recommendation: Sequence-Level Augmentation Strategies

 \method can influence item exposure in generative recommendation, potentially exacerbating popularity bias if misused.
-To mitigate this, we suggest properly and carefully tuning parameters $\alpha$, $\beta$, and $\gamma$ to maintain balanced target distributions and encourage diverse inputs.
+To mitigate this, we suggest properly tuning parameters $\alpha$, $\beta$, and $\gamma$ to maintain balanced target distributions and encourage diverse inputs.